iow-esm/main/Readme.md

 # IOW Earth system model

 This is the main repository for the IOW earth system model (ESM) project.

+This Readme is intended to be a guide mainly for using the IOW ESM.
+Although some hints for development are also given here, the concrete implemetation details are given in the file `documentation/developers_documentation.pdf`.
+**!!!ATTENTION!!!
+The developer's documentation is under construction!**

 Further information will follow.